AlexRmlt/ethicbot-rasa/data/nlu.md

 - I have named them all
 - Those were the only ones
 - that were all involved persons
+- that were all agents
+- that wouldn't affect anyone else
+- No I can't
+- There is not another option

 ## intent:deontology
 - /deontology